leonawicz/trekcolors/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This is an update release.
+* Fixed URL in Readme and resubmitted.